adiv-phpian/instagram-private-api-laravel/README.md

 <b> To install this application.</b>

 1. Clone this repo.
-2. run composer update from command line on the directory
-3. change database information on .env file
+2. change database information on .env file
-2. Migrate database using `php artisan migrate` and seed it using command php artisan db:seed
+3. Migrate database using `php artisan migrate` and seed it using command php artisan db:seed
-3. Login admin via /alogin
+4. Login admin via /alogin

 <b>
    email: admin@admin.com